edward-mike/stirling-bot/README.md

     ```
 4. Create a `.env` file.
 Refer to `.env.example` for the required configuration.

+5. Get API keys from [Pinecone](https://www.pinecone.io/) and  [Openai](https://www.openai.com/)

-5. Run the app:
+6. Run the app:
     ```bash
     streamlit run main.py
     ```
-6. Copy and paste the local URL http://localhost:8501 into your browser
+7. Copy and paste the local URL http://localhost:8501 into your browser

 ## Screenshots